Debbie Zehnder grew up around music and dance and discovered her love for Dancehall, Ragga and

 of Dancehall basics and Ragga diversity.
 It is important for Debbie

-to create a positive space with her students to help
+to create a positive and safe space with her students to help

 them grow in their dance individually.
 Let's enjoy digging